elastisys/ck8s-cluster/docs/operator-access.md

 All services are available on a domain relative to the customer environment.
 If the customer cluster has the domain https://company-1.compliantk8s.com you will for example be able to access the system cluster dashboard at https://dashboard.company-1-system.compliantk8s.com.
-In this document, the placeholder `ECK_DOMAIN` will be used to represent the customer domain and `ECK_SYSTEM_DOMAIN` the system domain.
+In this document, the placeholder `ECK_DOMAIN` will be used to represent the customer domain and `ECK_SC_DOMAIN` the system domain.
 If you want to replace `ECK_DOMAIN` with your actual domain in this document, do the following:

 ```shell